mppl1/shinydashboard-DESeq2/README.md

 libraries required for the app.
 So ensure that they are installed.
-Some are directly from CRAN and others are to be installed via
+Some are directly from CRAN and others are to be installed via BiocManager from Bioconductor.
 ## From CRAN
+example:
 install.packages("shiny")

 ## From Bioconductor
+example:

 if (!requireNamespace("BiocManager", quietly = TRUE))

     install.packages("BiocManager")

 BiocManager::install("DESeq2")